teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/CreateLocalGitRepository.md

 ## Create Local Repository

-Create the local git repository within our project directory:
+In this folder, we create the local git repository:

 ```bash
 $ git init
 Initialized empty Git repository in sandbox/c-example/.git/
 ```

-All data needed for the local git repository are stored in a `.git` directory.
+All data needed for the local git repository are stored in the `.git` directory.

 ```bash
 $ ll -a